lowleveldesign/debug-recipes/reversing/basic-reversing.md

 | Ctrl+D        | Set bookmark |
 | Ctrl+Alt+B    | Next bookmark |

+Other popular shortcuts are listed in [the official Ghidra CheatSheet](https://ghidra-sre.org/CheatSheet.html).

 To rebase an image, open the memory window, click on the button with a house icon and type the new base address.

 ### IDA Freeware